 Namibia is gradually increasing the focus on research with 2 Public Higher Education Institutions (University of Namibia, Namibia University of Science and Technology) and one private University (International University of Management).
-There is a good Policy Framework in place including Vision 2030; National Development Plan 5, NRSTIP, ICT Policy (1995), eGovernment Policy (2005) and ICT in Education Policy (2005). eInfrastructure is improving with fibre optic cables connections to all major towns, investment in a nationalwide terrestrial fibre backbone infrastructure, IXP, Xnet (NREN) and links to two submarine cables.
+There is a good Policy Framework in place including Vision 2030; National Development Plan 5, ICT Policy (2009), Communications Act (2009), eGovernment Policy (2005) and ICT in Education Policy (2005).
+The following policy and legislative frameworks are being prepared: Electronic Transactions and Cybercrime bill, Broadband (BB) Policy, Universal Access Regulations and the Universal Access Fund, Framework for Software development and cost sharing, Computer Incident Response Team (CIRT), E-waste management policy. eInfrastructure is improving with fibre optic cables connections to all major towns, investment in a nationalwide terrestrial fibre backbone infrastructure, Government network backbone infrastructure (increased to 600Mbps) IXP, Xnet (NREN) and links to two submarine cables.
 Current ICT Initiatives are primarily focused on eEducation, eHealth and eGovernment.

+Well developed research community

+Well developed national ICT Policy

+26 Public Universities

+Good eInfrastructure

+ICT initiatives focused on

+eInfrastructure, Education, eHealth

+and eAgriculture

-Well developed research community 26 Public Universities Good eInfrastructure ICT initiatives focused on eInfrastructure, Education, eHealth South Africa has a vibrant, well-developed research community and a good track record in collaborative research with international partners.
-There are 26 state-funded tertiary institutions (Universities & Universities of Technology) and 94 private institutions of Higher
+South Africa has a vibrant, well-developed research community and a good track record in collaborative research with international partners.
+There are 26 state-funded tertiary institutions (Universities & Universities of Technology) and 100 private institutions of Higher Education.
+There is a good Policy Framework including the National Integrated ICT Policy White Paper (2016), Broadband Policy (2013), ICT RDI Implementation

-Education.
-There is a good Policy Framework including the National Integrated ICT Policy White Paper (2016), Broadband Policy (2013), ICT RDI Implementation Roadmap (2013) and Natinoal CyberSecurity Policy Framework (2012). eInfrastructure for research is well developed with TENET (Tertiary Education and Research Network of South Africa) and the Council for Scientific and Industrial Research (CSIR) sharing the resposibility of building and operating the South African National Research Network ("SANReN"), which comprises of a national backbone, several metropolitan rings, and some dedicated long-haul circuits to connect specific research installations.
+Roadmap (2013), National CyberSecurity Policy Framework (2012), eGovernment Strategy and Roadmap, National eStrategy, and the South African Research Infrastructure Roadmap. eInfrastructure for research is well developed with TENET (Tertiary Education and Research Network of South Africa) and the Council for Scientific and Industrial Research (CSIR) sharing the resposibility of building and operating the South African National Research Network ("SANReN"), which comprises of a national backbone, several metropolitan rings, and some dedicated long-haul circuits to connect specific research installations.
 SANReN provides Internet and related services to 227 sites including university campuses and state research institutions.
 SANReN, the Centre for High Performance Computing (CHPC) and the Data Intensive Research Initiative of South Africa (DIRISA) are three pillars of the National Integrated Cyber Infrastructure System (NICIS), which promotes scientific and industrial development through the provision of high-performance computing capability, high-speed network capacity and a national research data infrastructure.
 ICT Initiatives focus on eInfrastructure, Digital Access and eSkills.